xames3/learn/docs/source/_documentation/introducing-learn.rst

 understanding of AI, its applications, and its implications, we can become active participants in steering this technology toward positive outcomes.

+Role of Industry Leaders and Government
+***************************************

-|tab| In this era, where AI is not just emerging but flourishing, the
-industry's top leaders like Google, Tesla, and OpenAI stand at the forefront, crafting remarkable AI solutions that are reshaping our world.
+In this era, where AI is not just emerging but flourishing, the industry's top leaders like Google, Tesla, and OpenAI stand at the forefront, crafting remarkable AI solutions that are reshaping our world.
 These companies are more than just businesses; they are the architects of a future where AI integrates seamlessly into every facet of our existence.
 Consider Tesla's investment in self-driving cars transcends the boundaries of automotive manufacturing, thus venturing into the realm of AI-powered autonomy that could redefine how we perceive our transportation.
 Similarly, the fierce competition between these tech titans such as Google and OpenAI in the arena of generative AI is a clear indicator of the direction in which our digital world is headed.
 These advancements are not just technological feats; they are harbingers of a future deeply intertwined with intelligent systems.

 .. tweet:: https://twitter.com/FT/status/1638182534340132865